Killing the business you love involves mistakes, misdemeanours and (sometimes) stunning failure. So how do you avoid similar pitfalls?

-As owners and CEOs they can be slowly, without realising it, kill a thing they love: their business
+As owners and CEOs they can be slowly, without realising it, kill a thing they love: their business.

-Each stage of the business life cycle requires a different type of leadership.
+This happens because each stage of the business life cycle requires a different type of leadership.

 Innovators who have a vision or have spotted an opportunity are the reason a business exists and the best leaders for the earliest stages of business.

 They have passion and perseverance, and because the team is usually small, their contagious enthusiasm will power the business.

 Sales are the most important driver once the business is launched successfully, so the leader at this stage has to be committed to growing market share and revenue.

 Sometimes the initial enthusiasm that created the product or service is enough to do this.
 But a business can get into complications when a business owner is more committed to the product than growing the business.

 At this point, it’s essential to build an effective management team and generate scale based on the success of the previous stage.

 Leaders at this stage need the skills not just to grow the business but build the structure, systems, and processes required to deliver on the promise of even greater growth.